Kac-Moody Groups and Completions

+A Kac-Moody group is a generalisation of the notion of a reductive group to a more general Kac-Moody root datum $\mD$ or a closely related group with a BN-pair.
+Connected reductive groups are classified via a one-to-one correspondence to root data of finite type.
+A root datum of finite type yields a group scheme, generalised by Tits to a construction of a functor $G_\mD$ from the category of commutative rings to the category of groups \cite{T2,T3}.
+For instance, the Steinberg central extension $\widehat{\SL_n (\bF_q[z,z^{-1}])}$ is a Kac-Moody group $G_\mD(\bF_q)$ for the simply-connected root datum $\mD$ of the affine type $\widetilde{A}_{n-1}$ (see \cite[sec.
+6]{CKRu} for further details).
+On the other hand, $\SL_n (\bF_q[z,z^{-1}])$ is not of the form $G_\mD(\bF_q)$, yet it is still called a Kac-Moody group.

-What is a topological Kac-Moody group?
-Given a root datum $\mD$, Tits constructs a functor $G_\mD$ from the category of commutative rings to the category of groups \cite{kn::T}.
-A topological Kac-Moody group is a locally compact totally disconnected topological group that contains the value $G_\mD(\bF_q)$ of the aforementioned functor on a finite field.
-Often it is obtained by a completion of $G_\mD(\bF_q)$.
-There are several known topological Kac-Moody groups.
-They are the Mathieu-Rousseau group $G^{ma+}$, the Carbone-Garland group $G^{c\lambda}$ and the Caprace-R\'emy-Ronan group $G^{crr}$.
+A topological Kac-Moody group is a locally compact totally disconnected topological group that contains a Kac-Moody group.
+Often it is obtained by completion of a Kac-Moody group.
+In the examples of the previous paragraph, one arrives at topological Kac-Moody groups $\widehat{\SL_n (\bF_q((z))\,)}$ and $\SL_n (\bF_q((z))\,)$.

+There are several known topological Kac-Moody groups.\footnote{Since this paper a new book by Marquis \cite{Mar3} was published, which would be a comprehensive source for further reading on the subject.} They are the Mathieu-Rousseau group $G^{ma+}$, the Carbone-Garland group $G^{c\lambda}$ and the Caprace-R\'emy-Ronan group $G^{crr}$.
 Each of them contains $G_\mD(\bF_q)$.
 In this paper we show the existence of a new topological Kac-Moody group $\widehat{G}$.